Large-Scale Scrum is Scrum

 The Scrum, LeSS and LeSS Huge frameworks help an organisation to gradually transform into an agile organisation.

-Never lose sight of the definitions of Scrum and Large-Scale Scrum with our Poster-Set.
+Never lose sight of the definitions of Large-Scale Scrum with our LeSS Poster.
 Perfect for any workshop, office wall or corridor.

 The LeSS Framework

 The Large-Scale Scrum (LeSS) framework makes it possible for several teams to use Scrum together.
 The LeSS framework can be used to develop products with between 2 and 8 teams.
 To achieve success, it is important to establish the entire framework for a product development group from the outset.
 The LeSS Huge framework is intended for use by larger organisations.

 The rules of the LeSS framework are either identical to those of Scrum or build on them to facilitate work in several teams.
 Following the principle of “less is more”, there are very few additions – all of which have been thoroughly tried and tested.
 We’ve outlined the LeSS flow and all the rules of the LeSS framework on our poster.